liflab/assertion-study/Readme.md

    file can be opened in a browser to examine the exact locations where the patterns have been detected.

+The script accepts the following arguments:

+- `Doffline=true`: indicates to the script that the host is offline.
+Any attempt to execute a task that requires network access will fail.
+- `Dreporoot=xxx/`: Tthe folder where libraries (ant-contrib, etc.) will be downloaded if necessary. **Trailing slash is mandatory.**

 ### By calling the tool directly

 1. Type `java -jar lib/piglet-y.y.jar xxx.profile`, where `xxx`